Overcoming Procrastination, Resistance and Avoidance

 Yep.
 From the day I launched my website and asked people to sign up for my forthcoming newsletter, to the day I finally WROTE something, was 3 MONTHS.
 I love writing, and I have a ton to say.
 So what was up?
 Procrastination, resistance and avoidance.

 We all do it.
 Well some of us worse than others.
-But if you’re a creative professional, this little trio of gremlins can be a real challenge.
+But if you’re a creative professional (or even if you’re not), this little trio of gremlins can be a real challenge.
 I’d like to dive into what they are, why they’re here, and what we can do to just get the damn thing done and press send already (or your equivalent).

 You see, I really did intend to send out my first newsletter right away.
 I was aware how important newsletters are to new businesses, and I was pretty excited to start sharing my wisdom, guidance and resources with the people I wanted to serve.
 I also felt a lot of fear about putting myself out there, being compared to others, and having to follow through on a commitment like a weekly newsletter.
 So the weeks came and went, and I kept pushing “write newsletter” onto next week’s calendar.
 The more I didn’t do it, the more I felt bad about myself, so the more I didn’t do it.
 Don’t get me wrong, I did a lot of things to support my growing business.
 Just not THIS thing.